reflog/docs/pages/docs/other/faq.md

 You can have a `now.staging.json` file and a `now.json` for production and use the parameter `--local-config=now.staging.json` while deploying (or aliasing) to customize the configuration file to use.

+## Does Now for GitHub Support Deploying Monorepos?

+We do not currently support deploying monorepos with Now for GitHub.

+Support for it is coming.

+## Does Now for GitHub Support GitLab or BitBucket?

+We do not currently support GitLab and BitBucket with Now for GitHub.

+Support for it is coming.

+## Is It Possible to Specify the Path to now.json in Now for GitHub?

+Right now is not possible, the GitHub app requires you to have a `now.json` at the root of the repository in order to detect the repo and deploy it.

 export default withDoc({...meta})(({children}) => <>{children}</>)